-Saint Theresa Catholic_School complies with the mandate of Section 504 of the Rehabilitation Act which prohibits discrimination on the basis of disability in certain programs and activities.
-Pursuant to the requirements of the Rehabilitation Act, (Name) School will make those minor adjustments that can accommodate students with disabilities to the school's educational programs and activities.
+St. Theresa Catholic School complies with the mandate of Section 504 of the Rehabilitation Act which prohibits discrimination on the basis of disability in certain programs and activities.
+Pursuant to the requirements of the Rehabilitation Act, St. Theresa Catholic School will make those minor adjustments that can accommodate students with disabilities to the school's educational programs and activities.

-The school's designated 504 Coordinator and contact information are as follows: Brenda Cummings, (305)762-1268.
+The school's designated 504 Coordinator and contact information are as follows: Gabriel Cambert, 305-762-1269.
 Parents with questions regarding the school's disability accommodations or related items should contact the 504 Coordinator.
 Parents may file a grievance as to any decisions related to a disability accommodation and request an internal hearing and review by sending a written notice addressed as follows:

-Gabriel Cambert, Director of Continuous Improvement Office of Catholic Schools Archdiocese of Miami Superintendent of Schools 9401 Biscayne Blvd Miami Shores, FL 33138
+Gabriel Cambert, Associate Superintendent Office of Catholic Schools Archdiocese of Miami 9401 Biscayne Blvd Miami Shores, FL 33138